dssg/hitchhikers-guide/sources/dssg-manual/conduct-culture-and-communications/environment.md

 The **Fellowship Organizers** have spent months planning and preparing the summer program.
-They select fellows, mentors, project managers, interns, and project partners, find a space, secure funding, prepare the summer’s curriculum, and plan all fellowship events.
+They select fellows, mentors, project managers, interns, and project partners; find a space; secure funding; prepare the summer’s curriculum; and plan all fellowship events.
 Over the summer, they will lead some of the fellowship-wide activities (such as the weekly deep dives and stand-ups), and teach some of the workshops.
 They also supervise the mentors, project managers, interns,